aneasystone/github-trending/README.md

 ## Java

+* 【2024-06-11】[batfish / batfish](https://github.com/batfish/batfish) - Batfish is a network configuration analysis tool that can find bugs and guarantee the correctness of (planned or current) network configurations.
+It enables network engineers to rapidly and safely evolve their network, without fear of outages or security breaches.
 * 【2024-06-09】[tjake / Jlama](https://github.com/tjake/Jlama) - Jlama is a modern Java inference engine for LLMs
 * 【2024-06-09】[confluentinc / parallel-consumer](https://github.com/confluentinc/parallel-consumer) - Parallel Apache Kafka client wrapper with per message ACK, client side queueing, a simpler consumer/producer API with key concurrency and extendable non-blocking IO processing.
 * 【2024-06-09】[youtube / cobalt](https://github.com/youtube/cobalt) - Cobalt is a lightweight HTML5 application container